Hbvsa/hbvsa.github.io/_portfolio/LLM_prompt_engineering_and_finetuning_with_LoRA_corrected.md

 ---
-title: "Prompt Engineering and Parameter Efficient Fine Tunining for an Instruction Model"
+title: "Prompt Engineering and Parameter Efficient Fine Tuning for an Instruction Model"
 excerpt: "Prompting to transform a T5 Model into a summarization task model finetuned using LoRa"
 collection: portfolio
 ---